bparanj/crystal/computer/components/battery.md

      ```bash
      powercfg /batteryreport
      ```
-   - This generates a detailed battery report, typically saved in your user directory.
+   - This generates a detailed battery report,  saved in your user directory.
 Open the report to check the battery’s health, cycle count, and other details.

 ### Interpreting the Battery Report